 Total current liabilitiesor the

-Use the ROCE formula specified above or input the values in our fancy return on capital employed calculator.
+Use the ROCE formula specified above or input the values in our fancy return on the capital employed calculator.
 The result is expressed as a percentage.

 Return on capital employed formula: A real example